 The two-way interaction between SNR * reverberation condition was also significant.
 Separate ANOVAs at each SNR showed that AUD was greater for the reverberant condition than the anechoic condition at 0 dB (F[1,35] = 7.31, p < 0.05, ηp2 = 0.008) and 5 dB (F[1,35] = 20.65, p < 0.001, ηp2 = 0.023) SNR.
 However, the effect of reverberation condition on AUD was not significant at -5 dB SNR, likely due to floor effects.

-Improvements in audibility are expected to be advantageous at relatively low levels of speech input, such as at a low SNR.
+An increase in audibility is expected to be most advantageous when the input level of speech is relatively low, such as at a low SNR.
 While there was an overall improvement in speech audibility (as measured by the AUD) for the adaptive compression methods over linear amplification, there were no significant differences among the adaptive methods at a negative SNR.
 This suggests that no additional audible information was available to the listeners to improve speech recognition in these conditions.
 Given that amplification method had the smallest effect size compared to other conditions, including SNR, noise type, and reverberation, the differences in audibility were not sufficient to negatively affect speech recognition ability.
 A small effect size for amplitude compression has been reported in a previous study that used similar background noise conditions (Alexander & Masterson, 2015).
-Therefore it is not surprising that the addition of reverberation to the noise in this study would have further minimized differences among the amplification methods (Reinhart et al., 2017).
+Therefore, it is not surprising that the addition of reverberation to the noise in this study would have further minimized differences among the amplification methods (Reinhart et al., 2017).

 REFERENCES

 Alexander, J. M., & Masterson, K. (2015).
 Effects of WDRC release time and number of channels on output SNR and speech recognition.
 Ear and Hearing, 36(2), e35-49.